storelocatorjs/storelocator/README.md

 ## Installation

-The plugin is available as the `storelocatorjs` package name on [npm](https://www.npmjs.com/package/storelocatorjs).
+The library is available as the `storelocatorjs` package name on [npm](https://www.npmjs.com/package/storelocatorjs).

 ```
 npm i --save-dev storelocatorjs